JMANN240/tGUGtFALSC/README.md

 # Section 2: Let's Get Into Specifics
 Alright, here is where the meat of the guide begins.
 We will talk about a lot of things, so let's begin with some basics.

 **Note:** when I mention "robots", I think it would be best to keep in mind that most of the time I am not referring to humanoid robots, but rather a large amalgam of parts that complete one task.
 For example, a robot that plants seeds in the ground will not be some little guy with arms and legs, but will be a machine that goes along a track, using a linear arm to place the seeds in the ground.
+I cannot stress enough how important it is to think outside the box of the humanoid and find more creative frameworks for solving physical problems.
+Like, if you take one thing from this guide, it should be that humanoid robotics are usually far from the best solution to a problem.
+We have built our entire society around the humanoid form and its limitations, and for that I do not fault anyone, but this is not the best we can do.
+The way that we have organized our society makes it easiest for humans to do work, but robots are not limited to a humanoid form.
+This is the key to the door that leads from "a robot doing a thing" to "many robots doing **every**thing" and as such, is the key to our chains.

 ## Section 2.1: Energy
 We will begin with energy, without which nothing can be done.
 There are many sources of energy, but none are as dense and plentiful as [thorium](https://www.world-nuclear.org/information-library/current-and-future-generation/thorium.aspx#:~:text=Nature%20and%20sources%20of%20thorium,times%20more%20abundant%20than%20uranium.).
 Certainly hydrogen, solar, and wind are renewable, but they are not as energy rich as thorium.
 We must move away from resources such as coal, natural gas, and others that are inefficient and harmful to the earth.
 Let's go over a few quick points about thorium.